We live in a fast-paced, consumer-oriented world in which we all too often either forget or fail to communicate effectively with our partners.

 In an argument or emotional conversation, we often overuse the pronoun “you.”
 This can escalate the intensity of the conversation or make the other person withdraw, physically or emotionally.

 Couples can use the Turning “You” Into “I” worksheet to practice changing the subject of statements from “You” to “I” and practice a more reasoned conversation.

 Coping with your partner’s upset

 Seeing your loved one in pain can be intensely difficult, and, at times, it can be hard to listen to their struggles.
 And yet, to be supportive and build trust, it is essential to know how to stop and listen while avoiding either exploding or shutting down (Gottman & Silver, 2018).

 Use the 10 Tips for Coping With Your Partner’s Upset worksheet to guide partners on how to be there while maintaining their mental wellbeing.

-The following quizzes and questionnaires provide useful insights into ourselves and our partners.
+The following quizzes and couples counseling questions provide useful insights into ourselves and our partners.

 What makes a perfect day?